openqbit-diy/OpenQbitP2P/README.md

 Extension OpenQbitP2PwithSSH is located in the Extension directory.

-The user manual is in the Handbook directory (Spanish and English)
+The user's guide is in the Handbook directory (Spanish and English)

 We are working on the user manuals in languages ​​(Dutch, Russian, Italian, Japanese, Chinese, German, French and Portuguese) in August they will be ready.